Date of Degree

 Copyright 2011 Travis Lee Kleinschmidt

 Kleinschmidt, Travis Lee.
-"Modeling hydrogen sulfide emissions: are current swine animal feeding operation regulations effective at protecting against hydrogen sulfide exposure in Iowa?." thesis, University of Iowa, 2011.
+"Modeling hydrogen sulfide emissions: are current swine animal feeding operation regulations effective at protecting against hydrogen sulfide exposure in Iowa?."
+MS (Master of Science) thesis, University of Iowa, 2011.